haneenalaa465/Climate-Change-Forecasting-using-Deep-Learning/README.md

 - **Haneen Alaa:** Data Acquisition, Data visualization, Model Development, and Reporting.

-- **@salsayed2003:** Data Exploration, Cleaning, Preprocessing, Feature Engineering.
+- **Sarah ElSayed:** Data Exploration, Cleaning, Preprocessing, Feature Engineering.

  ## 📢 Acknowledgements
 This project was developed as part of the Deep Learning course at Zewail University, using publicly available data provided by NASA and AgMIP.